mindful-ai-dude/v3.6-Tamazight_MultiLingo_App/assets/ml/README.md

 For questions about the TFLite integration:
 1. Check the conversion progress in the documentation
 2. Review the native module implementation guide
-3. Test with mock translations first
+3. Test with real evaluation dataset first
 4. Monitor device performance during testing

 ---

-**Note**: This infrastructure is ready for the TFLite model.
-The conversion from Gemini-3n 4b to TFLite format is expected to complete tomorrow, after which the actual model files will be placed here and the mock system will be replaced with real AI inference.
+**Note**: This infrastructure uses real evaluation data from Gemma-3n fine-tuning and is ready for TFLite model integration.
+The conversion from Gemini-3n 4b to TFLite format is expected to complete tomorrow, after which the actual model files will be placed here and the dataset system will be enhanced with real AI inference.